mia-platform/documentation/docs/fast_data/create_projection.md

 ### Projection metadata

-A projection has the [predefined collection properties](../runtime_suite/crud-service/overview_and_usage#predefined-collection-properties) which are required for the `Crud Service`, which is the a service responsible for creating the collection on MongoDB.
+A projection has the [predefined collection properties](../runtime_suite/crud-service/overview_and_usage#predefined-collection-properties) which are required for the `Crud Service`, which is the service responsible for creating the collection on MongoDB.

 These fields cannot be deleted and only the `_id` field is editable.
 You cannot add custom fields to the metadata.